bodrick/awesome/README.md

 *   [graphite-project/graphite-web](https://github.com/graphite-project/graphite-web) - A highly scalable real-time graphing system
 *   [rmariuzzo/checkboxes.js](https://github.com/rmariuzzo/checkboxes.js) - ☑️ A jQuery plugin that gives you nice powers over your checkboxes.
 *   [lauren/pick-a-color](https://github.com/lauren/pick-a-color) - an easy-to-use jQuery color picker for Twitter Bootstrap
+*   [usablica/progress.js](https://github.com/usablica/progress.js) - ProgressJs is a JavaScript and CSS3 library which help developers to create and manage progress bar for every objects on the page.

 ## Go